HOME • SEARCH • EMAIL • ABOUT

 Antitumor Effect / Immunomodulation:

 Study of crude extract of CZ on peripheral blood cells and tumor progression in mice injected with murine melanoma cells showed intraperitoneal therapy caused a significant increase in white and RBC count, decrease in peritoneal cell number, tumor volume reduction.
-The results suggest a phytotherapic potential to compounds against tumor progression and possible immunomodulation.
+The results suggest a phototherapeutic potential to compounds against tumor progression and possible immunomodulation. (

 Reduction of Meat Cholesterol in Broiler:

-Study showed that although the addition of CZ meal in the broiler ration did not significantly affect the percentage of abdominal fat, it significantly reduced the level of cholesterol broiler meat.
+Study showed that although the addition of CZ meal in the broiler ration did not significantly affect the percentage of abdominal fat, it significantly reduced the level of cholesterol broiler meat. (

-Cytotoxicity / Curcumins:
+Cytotoxicity / Human Ovarian Cancer Cell Line / Curcumins:

 Study isolated an active curcuminoid, demethoxycurcumin, together with curcumin and bisdemethoxycurcumin.
-The curcuminoids demonstrated cytotoxicity against human ovarian cancer OVCAR-3 cells.
+The curcuminoids demonstrated cytotoxicity against human ovarian cancer OVCAR-3 cells. (see constituents above) (

 Uterine Myoelectric Effect:

-Study showed C. zedoaria has an exciting effect on the smooth muscle of uterus in rats, with a mechanism that may be associated with M- and alpha-receptors.
+Study showed C. zedoaria has an exciting effect on the smooth muscle of uterus in rats, with a mechanism that may be associated with M- and alpha-receptors. (

 Pharmacognostic Evaluation: